 Additional Information: If you need more space to augment your proposal answers with more information, data, or references.
 Please include any other instances where you have previously presented this workshop.
 This will not be used in the program if your proposal is accepted.

-Session Learning Outcomes [Two]: Articulate two most important outcomes that describe what audience members will gain, not what you want to tell them.
+Session Learning Outcomes [Three]: Articulate two most important outcomes that describe what audience members will gain, not what you want to tell them.
 What strategies, tools and knowledge are included in these outcomes?

 Workshop Agenda: Please give details and approximate time allotted for each activity.